 How do I calculate the dosage for concentrates?

 If your concentrate already comes with a milligram dosage on the label, you do not need to use this calculator.
-Simply divide the total milligrams of THC by the number of final servings in the recipe you made.
+Simply divide the total THC milligrams by the final servings in the recipe you made.
 For example, if you have a concentrate labeled with 750mg of THC for the entire syringe and add that syringe to a cookie recipe that makes 24 cookies, you would use the following equation: 750/24 = 31.25mg THC per cookie.

 Shop Now